apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 >In community CI system, `enable_debug_points` configuration of FE and BE are true by default.

-The Regression test framework also provides methods to activate and deactivate perticular debug point, <br>
+The Regression test framework also provides methods to activate and deactivate a particular debug point, <br>
 they are declared as below:
 ```groovy
 // "name" is the debug point to activate, "params" is a list of key-value pairs passed to debug point